Students, You're Invited!

 Showcase your artistic talent and commitment to the environment by participating in CAFR's recycling poster contest.

-Show off your best moves in the first-ever nationwide recycling competition for K-12 schools! recycle-bowl.org
+Show off your best moves in this nationwide recycling competition for K-12 schools!

 November 15 is the only nationally recognized day dedicated to the promotion of recycling programs in the United States.

 A lot of what you do everyday creates waste.
 Have you ever wondered what you can do to reduce waste?
 By better understanding waste issues and changing your habits, you can be an environmental steward.
 Watch Kelsey's 3 Rs, one of the student winners of EPA's Our Planet, Our Stuff, Our Choice video competition, and see how you can make a difference.

 These articles provided by Eco-Cycle will help you get started: